Retiree Social Services

 Nationwide Hospital Stay In Touch Program

 A hospital experience can be overwhelming.
 Retiree Social Services is here to help you.
 We will be in touch on a daily basis throughout your hospitalization.
 We will assist you with rehab, discharge planning and whatever other needs you may have.
 We will continue to stay in contact with you after you leave the hospital.
-Please feel free to call the retiree office prior to a scheduled hospitalization so that we can provide this service to you.
+Please feel free to call Retiree Social Services at 212-598-6880 prior to a scheduled hospitalization so that we can provide this service to you.

 Bereavement and Support Groups